 Ad Manager finds the best guaranteed line item eligible to serve for the ad request and calculates a temporary CPM based on the line item's current delivery.

 Selection of the best guaranteed line item is based on many factors, including line item priority and how close each line item is to being on schedule.
 Learn more in the Ad selection white paper.

 For example, we'll designate the best guaranteed line item as Line Item A.

-Ad Manager creates a temporary CPM for Line Item A. This value can be thought of as an opportunity cost based the line item's progress and Ad Exchange historical bid data, to optimize publisher revenue.
+Ad Manager creates a temporary CPM for Line Item A. This value can be thought of as an opportunity cost based on the line item's progress and historical bid data for non-guaranteed demand, to optimize publisher revenue.
 In general, the lower a line item’s Satisfaction Index (SI) (that is, the more behind schedule it is), the higher the temporary CPM that’s passed to Ad Exchange.
-Dynamic allocation uses this temporary CPM value to allow Line Item A to compete against eligible Ad Exchange and remnant line items in Step 2, competing with other sources.
+Dynamic allocation uses this temporary CPM value to allow Line Item A to compete against eligible Ad Exchange and remnant line items in Step 5.